retrography/retrography.github.io/_posts/2014-05-03-so-one-day-neo4j-goes-to-r.markdown

 ---
 layout: post
-title: "So, One Day Neo4j Goes to R"
+title: "So, one day Neo4j goes to R"
 date: 2014-05-03
 keywords: "r neo4j graphs databases statistics sna code gist"
 ---
 There is an easy way to fetch graph data from Neo4j directly into R environment using a simple REST API client:

-{% gist retrography/fdbf658116ddb7fa7c51 %}

 {% highlight r linenos %}
 library('RCurl')